Home oxygen therapy

 An oxygen concentrator is recommended if you need to have oxygen for most of the day (including when you're asleep).

-The machine is about the size of a home printer and plugs into an electrical socket.
+The machine is about the size of a bedside table and plugs into an electrical socket.

 Large oxygen cylinders